-Mr. Warnock is a member of the Forum Committee on Construction Industry, Forum on the Entertainment and Sports Industries and Intellectual Property Law Sections of the American Bar Association.
-He is a member of the Tennessee Bar Association, a former Chair of the Federal Practice Section and a former member of the Steering Committee of Leadership Law.
-Mr. Warnock was a member of the inaugural class of Leadership Law.
-He is also a member of the Nashville Bar Association and a former Chair of the Intellectual Property Committee.
-Mr. Warnock is the current Chair of the Entertainment and Sports Law Committee.
+Mr. Warnock is a member of the Forum on the Entertainment and Sports Industries and Intellectual Property Law Sections of the American Bar Association.
+He is a member of the Tennessee Bar Association, and a former Chair of the Federal Practice Section and the Sports and Entertainment Law Section.
+Mr. Warnock was a member of the inaugural class of Leadership Law and is a former member of the Steering Committee of Leadership Law.
+He is also a member of the Nashville Bar Association and a former Chair of the Intellectual Property Committee and of the Entertainment and Sports Law Committee, and a former Co-Chair of the Federal Courts Committee.
+He currently is a Co-Chair of the Entertainment, Sports and Media Law Committee.

 He is also a member of Leadership Music and currently serves on the Board of the Nashville Chapter of the American Red Cross.
 Mr. Warnock graduated from Vanderbilt University in 1984 with a B.A. degree.
 He received his J.D. with high honors in 1987 from the University of Tennessee where he was a member of the Order of the Coif and Moot Court Board.

 Selected Publications and Speaking Engagements:

 Presenter – Entertainment Law Through the Eyes of a Litigator, 26th Annual North American Sports, Entertainment and IP Conference, Guanacaste, Costa Rica (Nov.
 2014).

 Author – What's in the Middle of an Aero?
 Technology versus the Copyright Act, Tennessee Bar Journal (Sept.
 2014).